fruit-bat/pico-zxspectrum/README.md

 * Volume control (for target where it makes sense)
 * Some changes to key mappings and menu navigation

+To boot into VGA mode hold down the 'fire' button during reset.

 The key mapping changes were intended to make navigating the menus with a joystick a bit easier.
 In particular, now left (usually) goes 'back' and right enters/activates an item.
 Paging in the file-explorer is now achieved with the Page-Up and Page-Down keys.